sweet-delights/hybrid-platforms-conductor/docs/executables.md

 The `test` executable runs various tests and displays the eventual errors that have occurred.
 Errors are being displayed at the end of the execution, along with a summary of the failed tests and nodes.

 This `test` executable is using test plugins to be able to validate various tests (at global level, on each node, or on the check-node output).
-Those plugins are located in `./lib/hybrid_platforms_conductor/tests/plugins`.
-They are meant to be completed with any test deemed useful.
-Check the file [`./lib/hybrid_platforms_conductor/tests/plugins/my_test_plugin.rb.sample`](https://www.site.my_company.net/git/projects/PROJECTrepos/hybrid_platforms_conductor/browse/lib/hybrid_platforms_conductor/tests/plugins/my_test_plugin.rb.sample) to know how to write a new test plugin.
+Check the file [`lib/hybrid_platforms_conductor/tests/plugins/my_test_plugin.rb.sample`](../lib/hybrid_platforms_conductor/tests/plugins/my_test_plugin.rb.sample) to know how to write a new test plugin.

 This executable is perfectly suited to be integrated in a continuous integration workflow.

-See [the tests list](docs/tests.md) for more details.
+See [the tests list](../docs/tests.md) for more details.

 ```
 Usage: ./bin/test [options]